 - Pacifiers are the most helpful in children younger than 6 months of age.

 - Soothing a fussy baby.
 Sucking on a pacifier will calm your baby.
 It can even help a baby fall asleep.
 Many parents find pacifiers helpful at night or in public areas.
 Using a pacifier also can be helpful during your baby’s common medical procedures.
 This includes vaccinations and blood tests.

 - Sucking on a pacifier when sleeping may lower your baby’s risk of sudden infant death syndrome (SIDS).
 Doctors believe this may be because babies sleep lighter while sucking the pacifier.

-If a baby is given a pacifier too soon, he or she may have trouble learning to breastfeed properly.
-It is probably best to wait to use a pacifier until your baby has learned how to breastfeed well and is at least 1 month of age.
+Giving a baby a pacifier too early may make it difficult to learn to breastfeed properly.
+It is best to wait until your baby knows how to breastfeed.
+This is usually around 1 month of age.

 Your doctor can help you decide when your child should stop using a pacifier.
 Consider stopping when your baby is 6 months to 1 year of age.
 Pacifier use is not recommended for children older than 4 years of age.

 - Will the hospital give my baby a pacifier when he or she is born?

 - Is the plastic in the pacifier toxic?